Explore Europe’s history and culture from a global perspective

 The part-time option allows you to complete the full-time programme over two years instead of one.

 After graduating from the Master’s programme in Cultural History of Modern Europe, you will:

-Graduates from our programme have found jobs in museums and heritage organisations, as well as in the field of (secondary) education.
+Graduates from our Cultural History programme have mostly found jobs in museums and heritage organisations, as well as in the field of (secondary) education:

 History Teacher in secondary education at SPCO Groene Hart

 A historian at the Florence Nightingale Institute